A review of John Chrysostom’s works as it relates to the Christian doctrine of tongues.

 Chrysostom on Montanism

 The Montanist question will be answered first because it is the simplest.
-He didn’t recognize any Montanist contribution to either tongues or miracles in any of his texts.
+He did not recognize any Montanist contribution to either tongues or miracles in any of his texts.

 Chrysostom on the tongues of Pentecost